mpanighetti/dnd5e-030crc/main.md

 _**Characters as Werechimps.**_ The _Monster Manual_ has rules for characters afflicted with lycanthropy.
 The following text applies to werechimp characters specifically:

-A character cursed with werechimp lycanthropy gains a Strength of 16 if their score isn’t already higher.
-Attack and damage rolls for the werechimp’s bite are based on whichever is higher of the character’s Strength and Dexterity.
+A character cursed with werechimp lycanthropy gains a Strength of 16 if their score isn't already higher.
+Attack and damage rolls for the werechimp's bite are based on whichever is higher of the character's Strength and Dexterity.

 <figure>
   <img src="https://github.com/mpanighetti/dnd5e-monsters/raw/main/humanoids/werechimp-reddrawnart.jpeg" alt="Drawing of the werechimp, depicting a bipedal creature with the general build of a human, but with chimpanzee head, empty eyes, and elongated fur-covered arms." />